Nader Khan - Spreading Good Through SongWritten by Muslims Actually

 What advice do you have for young people interested in music, arts and spirituality.

 I learnt two important lessons about devotional singing from the recent assassination of the Pakistani devotional singer Ustad Amjad Sabri.
-Your readers may translate them as appropriate for their own chosen art form: Sing songs that you want to die on.
-Sing them as if you may never live to sing again.
+Your readers may translate them as appropriate for their own chosen art form:

 Where do you see yourself in 10 years?